-Maynooth University only processes personal data for purposes that are specific, lawful and clearly stated.
-Staff and students should not collect information about people routinely and indiscriminately without having a sound, clear and legitimate purpose for doing so.
+Maynooth University only processes personal data for purposes that are specific, explicit, and for a legitimate purpose.
+Staff and students should not collect information about people routinely and indiscriminately without having a clear and legitimate purpose for doing so.
 The University's practice is to keep personal data for lawful purposes which are set out in the data protection/privacy notices.